 Are they healthful?
 And how do they affect the body?
-The National Institutes of Health (NIH) warn that they could be dangerous, depriving the body of essential nutrients, and that these effects are particularly worrisome in children and teenagers.
+The National Institutes of Health (NIH) warn that they could be dangerous, depriving the body of essential nutrients, and that these effects are particularly worrisome in

 Other adverse health effects that scientists have warned about include the slowing down of the metabolism, the weakening of the immune system, and the increasing chances of dehydration and arrhythmia.

 Now, new research — presented at this year’s CMR conference, held in Barcelona, Spain — looks specifically at the effects of crash diets on heart health.